-G Pentatonic Major scale
+G Pentatonic Major

-G pentatonic scale for guitar.
+G Pentatonic scale for guitar.

 The G Pentatonic Major is a five-note scale.
 The diagram shows a fingerboard with the scale notes.
 Darker color marks the root notes, which are G tones.
 In the two-octave pattern, the first root note is on the 6th string, 15th fret.